 Application Note: Different memory areas have different access protection mechanisms.
-Key material stored in the SP-CMU key tables is confidentiality-protected from IC embedded software executing on the TOE.
+Especially, key material stored in the SP-CMU key tables is confidentiality-protected even from any software executing on the SP-CPU.
 These keys can be either TSF data or user data and, therefore, the SFR has been refined to also include TSF data.
 The TSF data to which this applies are keys used by the TSF internally (hardware keys), while managed keys can be user data when they are defined for and used by an application executing on the operating system of the SP-CPU.